TheDolentCity/paladins-of-awoudan/src/content/docs/classes/paladin-of-the-white-ash.md

   - **Holy Warrior:** As long as you wear your holy symbol and wield a melee weapon, you increase **STR** by 2 and max **STA** by 6.
 If your holy symbol is destroyed or removed, you lose these benefits and gain the exposed condition.
 - **Priest's Instruction:** You have been instructed in the methods of great healing and rituals.
   - **Divine Shield:** Once per round as a standard action, you may spend 12 **WIL** to conjure a divine shield on one target within 5 squares.
 While the shield is active, the target has resist 4 **HEA**, resist 4 **WIL**, and resist 1 **LUS**.
 You may only have one divine shield active at a time.
 Concentration (1).
   - **Healing Ritual:** This ritual requires a holy symbol.
 The ritual takes one hour to perform on an immobile target other than yourself.
+The target chooses one wound they suffer from.
 Make a **SPI** check.
-On success, the target may heal one wound.
-If the check is a failure this ability cannot be attempted again for that condition.
+On success, the target heals the selected wound.
+If the check is a failure this ability cannot be attempted again for that wound.
 - **Scholar's Study:** You have studied ancient texts to understand holy powers time has forgotten.
   - **Divine Sigil:** Once per round as a standard action, you may spend 12 **WIL** to inscribe a holy sigil on your square.
 This creates a close burst 3 zone of divine blessing.
-While within the zone, yourself and allies subtract 2 from all **HEA**, **STA**, and **WIL** damage taken involuntarily (to a minimum of one) and add +4 to all saves.
+While within the zone, yourself and allies gain **HEA**, **STA**, and **WIL** resist 2 and add +4 to all saves.
 You may only have one zone active at a time.
 Concentration (1).
   - **Healing Touch:** Once per round as a standard action, you may heal an adjacent ally with your touch.
 They may restore d8 **HEA** or automatically save against one condition.
 You have a number of uses per day equal to your **INT** plus your **MIN**.

 ### Level 2